hoangknguyen1807/CameraScan/README.md

 successfully creating such a smooth, stable and reliable example of a photo editing application for Android.
 To [@iamutkarshtiwari](https://github.com/iamutkarshtiwari/) : you totally saved my "Learn Android programming" course's result.
-The free open-source software community is such a wonderful land to be involved in as an IT student.
+The free open-source software community is such a wonderful land to be in as an IT student.

 # About this repository
 ## CameraScan